-The NMBA and Paramedicine Board recognise that nursing and paramedicine are two separate professions and that regulated health practitioners who hold dual registration as a RN and a paramedic are expected to meet the respective professional standards set by the boards for each profession.
+The NMBA and Paramedicine Board recognise that nursing and paramedicine are two separate professions and that regulated health practitioners who hold dual registration as an RN and a paramedic are expected to meet the respective professional standards set by the boards for each profession.

 The professional standards and capabilities for RNs and paramedics are documented in the registration standards, codes and guidelines for each profession.
 This means RNs and paramedics with dual registration are required to have recent practice in, and connection to, both the nursing profession and the paramedic profession and must ensure they are safe, competent, confident and current, in each profession’s specific skills and knowledge, relevant to their context of practice.
-Where an RN also has an endorsement any additional requirements set by the NMBA related to that endorsement will also need to be met.
+Where an RN also has an endorsement, any additional requirements set by the NMBA related to that endorsement will also need to be met.

-The NMBA’s Registered nurse standards for practice 2016 (RN standards for practice) provide RNs with a framework for assessing practice.
-Similarly, the Paramedicine Board’s interim Professional capabilities for registered paramedics 2018 (Paramedic professional capabilities) identify the knowledge, skills and professional attributes needed for safe and competent practice of paramedicine in Australia.
+The NMBA’s Registered nurse standards for practice (RN standards for practice) provide RNs with a framework for assessing practice.
+Similarly, the Paramedicine Board’s Professional capabilities for registered paramedics (Paramedic professional capabilities) identify the knowledge, skills and professional attributes needed for safe and competent practice of paramedicine in Australia.
 To help you determine if you have recent practice as both an RN and a paramedic you can use the RN standards for practice and the Paramedic professional capabilities documents to evaluate your own practice.

 The evidence that you keep and present to demonstrate you meet the registration standards, both as a paramedic and an RN are assessed on an individual basis.
 The NMBA and the Paramedicine Board recognise that there may be certain elements of practice common to both RNs and paramedic practice.

 Any common elements of practice should be determined within your own context of practice using the respective RN standards for practice and Paramedic professional capabilities.
-These documents clearly indicate the expected practice standard and provide the framework for assessing your practice.
+These documents indicate the expected practice standard and provide the framework for assessing your practice.
 You should use these documents to consider if you meet the requirements for the respective board’s Recency of practice registration standard as both an RN and a paramedic when renewing your registration each year.